gf-chloe/gf-chloe.github.io/index.md

 ---

 I am particularly interested in phonetics and phonology, and in anything that is related to the sounds of languages.
 In my master's thesis, I studied positional allophones of ejectives.
-I showed that the phonetic realization of Georgian ejective stops was different among contexts and speakers, and are not consistent with variations of glottal tension.
+I showed that the phonetic realization of Georgian ejective stops was different among contexts and speakers, and were not consistent with variations of glottal tension.